Fatehgarh Sahib

 Fatehgarh Sahib (/pa/) is a city and a sacred pilgrimage site of Sikhism in the north west Indian state of Punjab.
 It is the headquarters of Fatehgarh Sahib district, located about 5 km north of Sirhind.
-Fatehgarh Sahib is named after Fateh Singh, the 7-year-old son of Guru Gobind Singh, who was seized and buried alive, along with his 9-year-old brother Zoravar Singh, by the Mughals under the orders of governor Wazir Khan during the ongoing Mughal-Sikh wars of the early 18th century.
-The town experienced major historical events after the martyrdom of the sons in 1705, with frequent changes of control between the Sikhs and Mughals.
+Fatehgarh Sahib is named after Fateh Singh, the 7-year-old son of Guru Gobind Singh, who was seized and buried alive, along with his 9-year-old brother Zoravar Singh, by the Mughals on the orders of governor Wazir Khan during the ongoing Mughal-Sikh wars of the early 18th century.
+The town experienced major historical events after the martyrdom of the two brothers in 1705, with frequent changes of control between the Sikhs and Mughals.

-The town features historic Gurdwaras, including the underground Bhora Sahib marking the location where the two boys refused to convert to Islam and fearlessly accepted being bricked alive.
+The town features historic Gurdwaras, including the underground Bhora Sahib marking the location where the two boys refused to convert to Islam and instead accepted being bricked up alive.
 In contemporary times, the town is the site of educational institutions such as the SGPC run Guru Granth Sahib University and Baba Banda Singh Bahadur Engineering College.